Success is not final, failure is not fatal. It is the courage to continue that counts. ~Winston Churchill

 When you feel that you have failed at something, shift your paradigm.
 Instead of "failure" reframe it as an unexpected result.
 I think this is how "Post it Notes" came into being.

 Take your "unexpected result" and examine it.
 Turn it over and over in your mind.
-There is much to learn from situations where it didn't go exactly as you planned.
+There is much to learn from situations that didn't go exactly as you planned.

 And, in the words of Winston Churchill, "Never, never, never give up".